For the latest updates and information, please visit our Trust & Compliance Center (Password can be provided by your Customer Success Manager).

 External network traffic

 To prevent unauthorized traffic, external network perimeters are hardened and configured.
-Ports and protocols are limited to those with specific business purpose.
+Ports and protocols are limited to those with specific business purposes.
 Traffic from the public internet is only allowed through a high availability load balancer, which distributes tasks across application servers, and only allows TCP traffic on specific ports.

 Application architecture diagram and data flows